The Weasley Calendar:

 A marriage for Arthur and Molly taking place by the end of 1969 would still have Malfoy’s time also overlapping theirs as well, however, although he would have been either 2 or 3 years behind Molly, and 3 years behind Arthur.

 From the dates on the Black family tapestry, Bellatrix Black might have been in the year following Molly.
-But those numbers can no longer be supported by canon.
+But those numbers can no longer be supported inside canon.
 At any rate Bellatrix needs to have finished school no earlier than 1972 in order for her time to have overlapped with that of the Marauders, even if only for one year.
 Ergo: I think we must adjust our calculation to allow for Bellatrix being something like 2–3 years younger than Molly.

 I find that I personally quite like the reading that Molly and Arthur finished with the class of 1969, myself.
 If Molly finished Hogwarts in 1969, then she would have been born in October of 1950, and started Hogwarts with the Autumn term of 1962, along with all the other kids born late in 1950 and the ones born between January and August of 1951.